frankhjung/python-copilot-demo/README.md

 ## Method

-- get stock symbol from command line argument
+1. read stock symbol from the command line
-- read `ALPHAVANTAGE_API_KEY` from environment variable
+1. retrieve `ALPHAVANTAGE_API_KEY` from environment variable
-- call Alpha Vantage API to get stock quotes
+1. call Alpha Vantage API to get stock quotes
-- store stock quotes to a Pandas dataframe
+1. store stock quotes to a Pandas dataframe
-- print dataframe to console
+1. print to console
-- plot stock quotes to a chart (closing price / date) using Matplotlib
+1. plot stock quotes to a chart (closing price by date) using Matplotlib

 ## Example